zellular-xyz/zsequencer/docs/source/examples/token.rst

 - Aggregator node queries multiple replicas for their signed balances
 - Only responses that match the expected value are included in the quorum
 - The resulting BLS signatures are **aggregated into a single proof**
-- Clients can verify the aggregate signature using the **aggregated public key** (with excluded non-signers)
+- Clients can verify the aggregated signature using the **aggregated public key** (with excluded non-signers)

 Why Signature Aggregation?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-When multiple nodes attest to the same state (e.g., `balance = 10`), their signatures can be **cryptographically combined** into a compact BLS aggregate signature.

-This provides:
+In a decentralized token system, it's not enough for individual nodes to return signed balances.
+What matters is whether a **majority of them agree** on the same value.

+Step 5 introduces **signature aggregation**, allowing clients to:

+- Collect individual BLS-signed balance responses
+- Aggregate them into a **single compact proof**
-- **Proof that a quorum of nodes agrees** on the returned value
+- Verify that a **quorum of nodes attested** to the same balance
-- **Efficiency**: One signature instead of N
-- **Verifiability**: Clients can confirm that the signature is valid, without trusting any single node

-This model allows applications such as bridges, staking reward systems, or governance logic to rely on **verifiable offchain consensus**.
+This is especially important for **external independent services** — such as cross-chain bridges or decentralized exchanges — that consume balance data from the token service.
+These services need **cryptographic assurance** that a balance was not only signed, but also **agreed upon by a majority of nodes**, without trusting any single replica.

+By verifying the aggregated signature, clients can confirm not only the value itself but that **a threshold of honest nodes agrees** with it — enabling **trustless interoperability** across decentralized infrastructure.

 Aggregation Logic
 ~~~~~~~~~~~~~~~~~